lruepke/HTF_lecture/source/lectures/L_PROJECTS/Project3.rst

 Here :math:`p_l` is the lithostatic pressure, the weight of the overburden.

-These changes are implemented in a modified solver of HydrothermalFoam, which you can download from here (:download:`HydrothermalSinglePhaseDarcyFoam_Cpr <cases/HydrothermalSinglePhaseDarcyFoam_Cpr.zip>`).
+These changes are implemented in a modified solver of HydrothermalFoam, which you can download from here (:download:`HydrothermalSinglePhaseDarcyFoam_p_k <cases/HydrothermalSinglePhaseDarcyFoam_p_k.zip>`).

 Check the :code:`updateProps.H` and :code:`createFields.H` files, how these changes are implemented.